 Teachers appreciate shops that recognize their roles as educators.
 By providing them with exclusive discounts, you build a more extensive customer base and improve your company’s brand.

-Salons and barbershops also see a moderate increase in business activity during back-to-school season.
-Students and teachers are getting ready to look their best on the first day of school while parents are treating themselves to a relaxing day of pampering once they get more time in their hands.
-With nearly 80% of households planning to spend money on personal care during the season, business owners must do their best to stand out from the competition.
+Salons and barbershops see a moderate increase in business activity during the back-to-school season.
+Students and teachers are getting ready to look their best on the first day of school, while parents are treating themselves to a relaxing day of pampering once they get more time in their hands.

 1. Offer Special Salon Loyalty Cards for Students